PiyumiUoR/Hotel-Booking-Assistant-API/README.md

 # Testing

 ## Preparing testing environment
-If you already have installed Dependencies and ran the `populate.py` skip step 1 & 2 and continue from step 3
+If you already have installed Dependencies skip step 1 and continue from step 2

 1. **Install Dependencies:**
    - Install the required dependencies using: